Primary alveolar hypoventilationOndine's curse; Ventilatory failure; Diminished hypoxic ventilator drive; Diminished hypercapnic ventilator drive

 - Sleep study (polysomnography)

-Medications that stimulate the respiratory system may be used but do not always work.
-Mechanical devices that assist breathing, particularly at night, may be helpful in some patients.
-Oxygen therapy may be helpful in a few patients, but may cause worse night symptoms in others.
+Medicines that stimulate the respiratory system may be used but do not always work.
+Mechanical devices that assist breathing, particularly at night, may be helpful in some people.
+Oxygen therapy may help in a few people, but may worsen night symptoms in others.

 Response to treatment varies.